segmentio/segment-docs/src/unify/linked-profiles/data-graph.md

 - This should be the Unify space with Profiles Sync already set up.
 2. Click **Connect warehouse**.
 3. Select your warehouse type.
 4. Enter your warehouse credentials.
-Then, test your connection and click **Save**.
+5. Test your connection, then click **Save**.

 Depending on the size of your warehouse, it may take anywhere from a few minutes to an hour for Segment to sync your warehouse metadata to cache before you're able to set up your Data Graph.

-## Build your Data Graph
+## Step 3: Build your Data Graph

 The Data Graph is a semantic layer that represents a subset of relevant business data that you'll use for audience targeting and personalization in downstream tools.